 For this DIY project, I have a few tips to make your artwork pop.

 When choosing a wallpaper sample, look for paper with smaller patterns that can be seen on the mat.
 It doesn’t look as exciting if the mat only shows the edge of a leaf from the wallpaper sample.

-Consider framing a black and white photo or artwork so it does not compete with the patterned photo mat.
-Color images look nice as well, but you want to make sure the image and pattern compliment each other and don’t clash.
+Consider framing a black-and-white photo or artwork so it does not compete with the patterned photo mat.
+Color images look nice as well, but you want to make sure the image and pattern complement each other and don’t clash.

 List of DIY Materials Needed

 - William Morris Bellflower Wallpaper Sample (already owned)